Check-In & Packet Pick-Up

 Poles

-Use of trekking poles is allowed at all times by all runners and pacers.
+Trekking poles are allowed at all times by all runners and pacers.

 Pacers

-50-mile, 50-km, and 23-mile: pacers are not allowed for these distances unless permission is granted by the race directors.
+50M, 50K, and 24M: pacers are not allowed for these distances unless permission is granted by the race directors.
 Please contact us if you have special circumstances.

-100-mile: pacers are allowed from the West Fork aid station, and can join their runner at these aid stations only:
+100M: pacers are allowed to join their runner at these aid stations only:

 Pacers must sign a waiver prior to starting with their runner and must wear a pacer bib while pacing.
 Waivers and bibs are available at check-in.
 Aid station captains will have waivers and bibs if not signed at packet pickup.